|

 Room 8 - Signaling & Lights Room

 In this room is a collection of river lights, signaling lanterns, ships’ navigation lights, and signal flags.
-Note the display board about Kathleen Cashion.
-The lights can be operated by pressing the button on the display case.
-In the corner is the engine room bell from the Port Launceston, which regularly traded between Europe and the Australian ports in the 1950s and 60s.
+Note the display board about Kathleen Cashion the girl signaler.
+The lights can be operated by pressing the button on the display case and a turn of the handle on the portable fog horn will produce quite a sound.

 Room 9 - Telegraph Room

-The model is of the semaphore mast used to send messages to Launceston between 1835-1858 is in this room.
+A model Also of the semaphore mast used to send messages to Launceston between 1835-1858 is in this room.
 Also there is information on the electric telegraph that operated from this room in 1859-1861.
 Note the display of submarine telegraph and telephone cables 1859-1936.
-Try your hand at Morse code with the key on the stand.
+Also try your hand at sending Morse code.

 Room 11 - Rigging Room

 This room displays how the ship was rigged.
 Different ropes were used for stabilizing the mast, climbing up the mast, raising and lowering the boom and raising and lowering sails.
 Above people's heads is a sea anchor.
 It operated in water on the same principle as a parachute.
 Note the knot board behind the door made by Bogdan Kolodziej and Helmet Schwabe.
-Note the working cannon still used for ceremonial occasions.
+Note the working cannon still used occassionally for special events.

 Room 12 - Low Head Room

 The photographs on the wall are about holidays at Low Head.
-The artifacts in the case are objects, which have been found around Low Head.
-One of the shackles is from an escapee; the seal has not been broken.
-The shackle has been bashed into an oval shape so the prisoner could get his heel through the gap.
+The artifacts in the case are mostly objects, which have been found around Low Head.
+One of the shackles is from an escapee with the shackle bashed into an oval shape so the prisoner could get his heel through the gap.
+The Cessation of Transportation medal is also a feature.